dataApps/chlorine-finder/README.md

     Fork it
-    Create your feature branch (git checkout -b my-new-feature) Take a look at the [current issues](https://github.com/dataApps/chlorine-finder/issues).
+    Create your feature branch (git checkout -b my-new-feature) Take a look at the issues
     Commit your changes (git commit -am 'Add some feature') Push to the branch (git push origin my-new-feature) Create new Pull Request